-In addition, if professional judgment determination was made that identifies potential EOPS the financial aid office may provide a referral list for BOGFW-B eligible students.
+In addition, if professional judgment determination was made that identifies potential EOPS the financial aid office may provide a referral list for CA College Promise Grant B eligible students.

-E20) Is an 18 year old who hasn't passed the California High School Exit Exam (CAHSEE) eligible for EOPS?
+E20) Is an 18-year-old who didn't pass the California High School Exit Exam (CAHSEE), when it was required, eligible for EOPS?

-ANSWER: As indicated by our legal office, a person who has left high school and not passed the CAHSEE and meets all of the other eligibility criteria is eligible for EOPS.
+ANSWER: As indicated by our legal office, a person who left high school without passing the CAHSEE when it was required but meets all of the other eligibility criteria is eligible for EOPS.
 The student would meet the educationally disadvantaged criteria - not having graduated from high school or obtained the General Education Diploma.
-Students who have been awarded a certificate of completion under section 51412 are also considered to not have graduated from high school for purposes of Title 5, section 56220 and are eligible for EOPS provided that all other eligibility criteria has been met.